 Prior to joining Schwegman in 2004, Garth was a partner in two other law firms.
 He also worked as an engineer designing missile guidance systems prior to entering the patent profession.

-Garth is licensed only in CA and before the USPTO.
+Garth is licensed in CA and before the USPTO.
+Garth is not admitted in Texas.

 University of Cape Town Faculty of Law